-ON THIS PAGE: You will find information about how many children learn they have this type of cancer each year and some general survival information.
+ON THIS PAGE: You will find information about how many children are diagnosed with this type of cancer each year and some general survival information.
 Remember, survival rates depend on several factors.
 To see other pages, use the menu on the side of your screen.

-The five-year survival rate is the percentage of children who survive at least five years after the cancer is detected.
+The five-year survival rate is the percentage of children who survive at least five years after the cancer is found.
 The five-year survival rate of children with ALL has greatly improved over time and is now more than 85%.
 For children diagnosed with acute leukemia, those who remain free from the disease after five years are generally considered “cured” because it is very rare for acute leukemia to recur after this amount of time.

 Cancer survival statistics should be interpreted with caution.
 These estimates are based on data from thousands of children with this type of cancer in the United States, so the actual risk for a particular individual may be different.
 It is not possible to tell a child how long he or she will live with childhood ALL.
 Because the survival statistics are measured in five-year intervals, they may not represent advances made in the treatment or diagnosis of this cancer.
 Learn more about understanding statistics .

 Statistics adapted from the American Cancer Society’s (ACS) publication, Cancer Facts & Figures 2015, and the ACS website.

 The next section in this guide is Medical Illustrations and it offers drawings of body parts often affected by this disease.
 Or, use the menu on the left side of your screen to choose another section to continue reading this guide.